telerik/kendo-ui-core/docs/web/grid/how-to/AngularJS/resize-columns-from-button.md

 ---
-title: Resize columns from a button
+title: Resize Columns from a Button
-page_title: Resize columns from a button
+page_title: Resize Columns from a Button | Kendo UI Grid Widget
-description: Resize columns from a button
+description: "Learn how to resize or disable the resizing option inside the Kendo UI Grid widget by using custom buttons and AngularJS handlers."
+slug: howto_resize_columnsfrom_abutton_grid
 ---

-# Resize columns from a button
+# Resize Columns from a Button

-The example below demonstrates how to resize the grid columns using a custom button inside the grid and AngularJS handlers.
+The example below demonstrates how to resize the columns of a Kendo UI Grid widget by using a custom button and AngularJS handlers.

-#### Example:
+###### Example

 ```html
      <div id="example" ng-app="KendoDemos">